-The Local Planning Agency shall consider the following points during the annual review to assist in the determination of findings and recommendations to the City Council:
+The Local Planning Agency shall consider the following points during the annual review to assist in the determination of findings and recommendations to the City Commission:

 - 1. The review of the criteria used to evaluate capital improvement projects in order to ensure that projects are being ranked in their appropriate order of priority; - 2.
 The City's effectiveness in maintaining the adopted level of service standards; - 3.
 The impacts of service provisions of other local, regional or state agencies upon the City's ability to maintain the adopted level of service standards; - 4.
-Provision of needed capital improvements; - 5.
+Efforts by the City to secure grants or private funds, whenever available, to finance the provision of needed capital improvements; - 5.
 The consideration of any corrections, updates and modifications concerning costs, and revenue sources; - 6.
 The consistency of the Capital Improvements Element with the other elements of the Comprehensive Plan and most particularly its support of the Future Land Use Element; - 7.
 The City's ability to provide public facilities within respective geographic service areas in order to determine any need for boundary modification or adjustment; and - 8.
-The appropriateness of including within the 5-Year Schedule of Improvements those identified improvements needed for the latter part of the planning period.
+The appropriateness of including within the Five-Year Schedule of Improvements those identified improvements needed for the latter part of the planning period.

 The findings and recommendations of the Local Planning Agency will be transmitted to the City for review at a scheduled public hearing.
-Subsequent to review of the findings and recommendations of the Local Planning Agency, the City Council shall direct City staff to provide the Local Planning Agency with an updated 5-Year schedule of Improvements and any drafts for amendments to the Capital Improvements Element as deemed necessary by the City Council.
+Subsequent to review of the findings and recommendations of the Local Planning Agency, the City Commission shall direct City staff to provide the Local Planning Agency with an updated Five-Year Schedule of Improvements and any drafts for amendments to the Capital Improvements Element as deemed necessary by the City Commission.

-The Local Planning Agency shall consider the annual amendment of the 5-Year Schedule of Improvements at the first scheduled date for consideration of amendments to the City's Comprehensive Plan.
-All amendments to the Schedule or elements except for corrections, updates, and modifications concerning costs; revenue sources; acceptance of facilities pursuant to dedications which are consistent with the plan; or the date of construction of any facility enumerated in this Capital Improvements Element, shall be adopted in accordance with Chapter 163.3187, Florida Statutes, as amended.
+The Local Planning Agency shall consider the annual amendment of the Five-Year Schedule of Improvements at the first scheduled date for consideration of amendments to the City's Comprehensive Plan.
+All amendments to the schedule or elements except for corrections, updates, and modifications concerning costs; revenue sources; acceptance of facilities pursuant to dedications which are consistent with the plan; or the date of construction of any facility enumerated in this Capital Improvement s Element, shall be adopted in accordance with Chapter 163.3187, Florida Statutes, as amended.